code42/developer.code42.com/source/security-alerts-api/index.html.md

 Name | Is, Is not, Contains, Does not contain | The name of the rule, or portions thereof Description | Is, Is not, Contains, Does not contain | The description of the rule, or portions thereof Severity | Is, Is not | High, Medium, or low
 IsSystem | Is | True or False.
-Indicates whether the rule is a default rule created by the Departing Employee list or High Risk Employees list
-IsEnabled | Is | True or False.
+Indicates whether the rule is a default rule IsEnabled | Is | True or False.
 Indicates whether the rule is enabled or disabled.
 RuleSource | Is, Is not | The source that created the rule.
 For rules created manually: Alerting.
-For rules created by the Departing Employee list: Departing Employee.
-For rules created by the High Risk Employees list: High Risk Employee
 ModifiedAt | On, On or after, On or before | Date the rule was modified, in yyyy-MM-dd format ModifiedBy | Is, Is not, Contains, Does not contain | Username of the person who last modified the rule.
-For default rules created by the Departing Employee list or High Risk Employees list, use Code42 as the user name.
 CreatedAt | On, On or after, On or before | Date the rule was created, in yyyy-MM-dd format CreatedBy | Is, Is not, Contains, Does not contain | Username of the person who created the rule.
-For default rules created by the Departing Employee list or High Risk Employees list, use Code42 as the user name.